Geoffrey C. Hazard Jr.

-Geoffrey Cornell Hazard Jr. (September 18, 1929 – January 11, 2018) was Trustee Professor of Law Emeritus at the University of Pennsylvania Law School, where he taught from 1994 to 2005, and the Thomas E. Miller Distinguished Professor of Law Emeritus at the University of California's Hastings College of the Law.
+Geoffrey Cornell Hazard Jr. (September 18, 1929 – January 11, 2018) was an American legal scholar who was Trustee Professor of Law Emeritus at the University of Pennsylvania Law School, where he taught from 1994 to 2005, and the Thomas E. Miller Distinguished Professor of Law Emeritus at the University of California's Hastings College of the Law.
 He was also Sterling Professor Emeritus of Law at Yale Law School.